The BEST Crockpot Ham with Homemade Glaze

 Slow Cooker with a whole Spiral Ham.

-• Generously rub with brown sugar all over ham.
+• Generously rub with brown sugar all over the ham.
 Pour maple syrup and pineapple juice over the ham.

 Slow Cooker with brown sugar on top of a Spiral Ham.